johann-solo/oliveandmango.github.io/site/content/blog/2017-12-22-chocolate-bourbon-walnut-pie.md

 thumbnail: /images/uploads/2017_12_22_chocolate_bourbon_walnut_pie_1.jpg
 categories: ["desserts"]
 tags: ["pies", "chocolate", "walnuts"]
-excerpt: A decadent pie with a custard base sweetened with pure cane syrup
+excerpt: A decadent pie with a custard base sweetened with pure sugarcane syrup
 ---

 A poor mans pecan pie?
 I should think not.
 This walnut pie is one ya dream about and definitely stands on its own.
 Walnuts are much loved by Greeks and others of course (hee hee!)
 I have got many memories of watching TV and cracking walnuts for my Mom - like bags of them so she can bake us some delicious goodies and so we can eat them as snacks.
 They are such a great source of good fats, possibly one of the best when it comes to nuts.
 So this pie is basically a health food!
 Let’s just go with it...